maryletteroa/books-etl/README.md

 ```sh
 make download nsample=<number of rows to sample> random=<true/false>
 ```
-4. Transform data and check quality
+4. Transform data and check quality.
+As Dagster can materialize the tables using the dependency tree from dbt, this step is optional.
+Instead, run the job from Dagster to materialize the tables
 ```sh
 make dbt
 ```